 When my mom died in May, my foundation (SherpaCares), started a fund in her name.
-Even in her last days at the ICU, she asked about how the villagers (mostly Everest guides) in our adopted village of Lukla were doing as she knew a catastrophe was happening on Mt Everest that would affect many of the people she knew (my wife is from there and I lived there for many years).
+Even in her last days at the ICU, she asked about how the friends and family she had in Kathmandu and in our home village of Lukla and were doing as relatives told her about the COVID 2nd wave catastrophe was happening in Nepal.

-I’m less worried about our relatives (who are young and super strong) than the parents of the kids we have at the HEBS school.
-We have 22 fathers sick, and if the breadwinner dies, we will have more orphans at our school than we did when the 2015 earthquake hit, and we took in 23 kids whose parents died when their houses collapsed on them in the middle of the school day.
+Our main worry is that the breadwinner of the families dies, we will have more orphans at our HEBS school than we did when the 2015 earthquake hit, where we took in 23 kids whose parents died when their houses collapsed on them in the middle of the school day.